Skip to main content

 • tensor: The column is a tensor column.

-• The second item in the string: The dimension of each vector unit in the tensor.
+• The second item in the string: The dimension of each vector unit in a tensor.

-• The third item in the string: The element type of the tensors.
+• The third item in the string: The element type of tensors.
 Can be:

 • "int8"